Land Remediation Tax Relief and Japanese Knotweed: Are you Eligible?

 To qualify for land remediation tax relief, the business or claimant must meet the following criteria:

-• The business must apply for land remediation relief directly or through a contractor such as a Japanese knotweed removal specialist.
+- The business must apply for land remediation relief directly or through a contractor such as a Japanese knotweed removal specialists.

 What Conditions Apply to Land Remediation Relief and Japanese Knotweed?